sutamatej/masters-thesis/outline.md

 ## Implementation description

+* scope: cca 10 pages
 * I have implemented, programmed, ran, experimented, used, etc.
 * clang, llvm, c, c++, strcat, substr, set
+* what are the reasons for using particular technology/technique/...?
 * unit tests
 * tostring trie implementation